ANISIMOV-STUDIO/IOT_App/README.md

 # HVAC Control

-Cross-platform HVAC (Heating, Ventilation, and Air Conditioning) control application built with Flutter.
+HVAC (Heating, Ventilation, and Air Conditioning) control application built with Flutter.

 ## Features

-- **Cross-Platform**: Runs on iOS, Android, macOS, Windows, Linux, and Web
+- **Multi-Platform**: Runs on iOS, Android, and Web
 - **Real-Time MQTT Communication**: Connects to MQTT broker for live device control
 - **Adaptive UI**: Responsive design with BottomNavigationBar (mobile) and NavigationRail (desktop)
 - **Clean Architecture**: Separation of concerns with Domain, Data, and Presentation layers